Physical Therapy

 Master of Physical Therapy (MPT) Program

-The newly refreshed Master of Physical Therapy (MPT) program spans 27 months and is based on the National Physiotherapy Advisory Group Competencies for Physical Therapists.
-The curriculum consists of nine scaffolding modules of varying lengths.
-Embedded within the curriculum are six clinical placements, ranging from 1 to 6 weeks in duration.
-Students have the option to participate in research projects during the program.
-Please see below for more information.
+The Master of Physical Therapy is a full-time program offered over 27 months that includes academic course work and 30 weeks of clinical practicum experiences.
+The newly refreshed curriculum is based on the National Physiotherapy Advisory Group Competencies for Physical Therapists and consists of nine scaffolding modules of varying lengths.
+Embedded within the curriculum are six clinical placements, ranging in length, for a total of 30 weeks.

+The program has been designed to offer students a high-quality educational experience.
 Graduates will meet the entry-level requirements to obtain a license to practice physical therapy in Saskatchewan and Canada.
 Initially, graduates will be able to provide direct client care across multiple settings.

-With the MPT Student Research Project program, M.P.T. students may obtain first hand training in research methods under a faculty member's supervision.
+With the MPT Student Research Project program, MPT students may obtain first hand training in research methods under a faculty member's supervision.

 Full-time, clinical and associate faculty members are also actively engaged in a wide range of clinically-focused research projects.
 Several faculty members collaborate with other researchers on campus in a variety of disciplines.